medusajs/medusa/docs/content/modules/carts-and-checkout/payment.md

 export default MyPaymentProcessor
 ```

-Where `MyPaymentProcessor` is the name of your Payment Provider service.
-For example, Stripe’s Payment Provider Service is called `StripeProviderService`.
+Where `MyPaymentProcessor` is the name of your Payment Processor service.

-Payment Providers must extend `AbstractPaymentProcessor` from the core Medusa package `@medusajs/medusa`.
+Payment Processors must extend `AbstractPaymentProcessor` from the core Medusa package `@medusajs/medusa`.

 :::tip

-Following the naming convention of Services, the name of the file should be the slug name of the Payment Provider, and the name of the class should be the camel case name of the Payment Provider suffixed with “Service”.
+Following the naming convention of Services, the name of the file should be the slug name of the Payment Processor, and the name of the class should be the camel case name of the Payment Processors suffixed with “Service”.
 In the example above, the name of the file should be `my-payment.js`.
 You can learn more in the [service documentation](../services/create-service.md).

 :::

 ### identifier

-As mentioned in the overview, Payment Providers should have a static `identifier` property.
+As mentioned in the overview, Payment Processors should have a static `identifier` property.

 The `PaymentProvider` entity has 2 properties: `identifier` and `is_installed`.
-The value of the `identifier` property in the class will be used when the Payment Provider is created in the database.
+The value of the `identifier` property in the class will be used when the Payment Processor is created in the database.

-The value of this property will also be used to reference the Payment Provider throughout the Medusa server.
+The value of this property will also be used to reference the Payment Processor throughout the Medusa backend.
 For example, the identifier is used when a [Payment Session in a cart is selected on checkout](/api/store/#tag/Cart/operation/PostCartsCartPaymentSession).

 The identifier can be retrieved using the `getIdentifier` method, which is defined in `AbstractPaymentProcessor`.

 ### constructor

-You can use the `constructor` of your Payment Provider to have access to different services in Medusa through dependency injection.
+You can use the `constructor` of your Payment Processor to have access to different services in Medusa through [dependency injection](../../development/fundamentals/dependency-injection.md).

 You can also use the constructor to initialize your integration with the third-party provider.
 For example, if you use a client to connect to the third-party provider’s APIs, you can initialize it in the constructor and use it in other methods in the service.

-Additionally, if you’re creating your Payment Provider as an external plugin to be installed on any Medusa backend and you want to access the options added for the plugin, you can access it in the constructor.
+Additionally, if you’re creating your Payment Processor as an external plugin to be installed on any Medusa backend and you want to access the options added for the plugin, you can access it in the constructor.
 The options are passed as a second parameter:

 ```ts
 class MyPaymentService extends AbstractPaymentService {